oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 This profile defines the default required fields for any CSAF document.
 Therefore, it is a "catch all" for CSAF documents that do not satisfies any other profile.
 Furthermore, it is the foundation all other profiles are build on.

-A CSAF document SHALL fulfill the following requirements to satisfy the profile:
+A CSAF document SHALL fulfill the following requirements to satisfy the profile "Generic CSAF":

 * The following elements must exist and be valid:
   * `/document/category`